 Providing an accurate depiction of the Town's existing land use pattern is an early step in planning for a desired future land use pattern.
-Map 1 presents the existing (Year 2000) land use pattern within the Town, divided into several land use designations.
+Map 1 presents the existing (Year 2020) land use pattern within the Town, divided into several land use designations.

-As suggested above, a vast majority of the Town is in open space uses such as farming and forestry.
-The limited amount of development in the Town is almost entirely residential.
-Most residential development is focused near STH 17 and, to a lesser extent, along CTH C and Mosser Road.
-Small-scale commercial development is located in Bloomville (along STH 17 near the Town's north edge), at the corner of CTHs X and C (including a golf course), and at the corner of STH 17 and CTH C.
+As suggested above, a vast majority of the Town is in open space uses such as agriculture and forestry.
+The amount of development in the Town is almost entirely residential. .
+Small-scale commercial development is located in Bloomville at STH 17And CTH J, CTH J and CTH X near the Town's north edge, at the corner of CTHs X and C (including a golf course), and at the corner of STH 17 and CTH C.